frink-okn/frink-landing-zone/docs/help/upload-to-lakefs.md

 4. Verify the Configuration

-    You can list the contents of your Azure Blob Storage and lakeFS bucket to verify the configuration:
+    You can list the contents of your Azure Blob Storage and lakeFS repository to verify the configuration:
 ```
 rclone ls azureblob:your-container-name
-rclone ls lakefs:your-bucket-name
+rclone ls lakefs:your-repository-name
 ```
 If the configuration is correct, you should see the contents of your Azure Blob Storage container and lakeFS bucket.